TOAST-DOCS/TTS/zh/overview.md

 * Up to 1,000 characters (including spaces) of text can be entered.
 * For voice quality, it is recommended to enter less than 200 characters per sentence.
-* Only Korean characters, numbers, and punctuation are supported for speech synthesis, and other text are excluded from the synthesis result.
+* Supported languages, numbers, and punctuation are supported for speech synthesis, and other text are excluded from the synthesis result.

 ## Service Targets
 * When you need speech synthesis automation